EmilieStewartJones/random/README.md

 #### Output:
 A dataframe subsetted to the original ice islands.

+## f.terminal
+Returns terminal ice islands, that is, ice island instances that are not the lineage of any other ice island.
+#### Input:
+bject: Object of class 'dataframe' or 'igraph'
+#### Ouput:
+* For igraph: a character list of the terminal ice islands
+* For dataframe: a dataframe subsetted to the terminal ice islands

+## f.terminal_db
+Returns terminal ice islands, that is, ice island instances that are not the lineage of any other ice island.
+Queries directly from the database and returns a dataframe of the terminal instances with their attributes.
+The function uses the f.subquery function, allowing it to take the calvingyr and calvingloc arguments to narrow the instances of interest.
+#### Input:
+* con: Connection to database
+* calvingyr: A single or multiple years during which the terminals' lineage originated.
+If none are specified, all will be used
+* calvingloc: A single or multiple original locations of the terminals' lineage.
+If none are specified, all will be used
+#### Output:
+A dataframe subsetted to the terminal ice islands.

 ## f.fract_bf/f.fract_af
 Finds ice island instances just before/after fracturing from table.
 Takes a dataframe queried from the database as input and outputs a subsetted dataframe.